qlik-oss/core-assisted-prescription/README.md

 ### Live Environment

-Try out live application [here](https://ca.qliktive.com/).
+Try out the live demo of the application at [ca.qliktive.com](https://ca.qliktive.com/).
 It is hosted on AWS and is a deployment of the latest master build.
+A GitHub account is needed to sign in to live demo application.

 ### Services